svtk/AtomicKotlinCourse/Programming Basics/Summary 1/Exercise 1/task.md

 ## Summary 1 (#1)

 Define `var x = 1`.
 Now define `val y = x` and `val z = y`.
-After that, assign 2 to `x` and display the values of all three variables on different lines: first `x`, then `y`, then `z`.
+After that, assign 2 to `x` and display the values of all three identifiers on different lines: first `x`, then `y`, then `z`.